LuciferIQ162/About-Me/README.md

 ## 🚀 About Me

 - 🎓 **Math Explorer:** I love diving deep into mathematical concepts, especially limits, convergence, geometry, and logarithms.
-Whether it’s solving permutation-combination puzzles or exploring the beauty of rotational motion, math is my playground[1][21][27][31].
+Whether it’s solving permutation-combination puzzles or exploring the beauty of rotational motion, math is my playground.
 - 💻 **Code & Build:** I’m passionate about programming and constantly learning new tools.
 My current stack includes Python, Pandas, NumPy, TensorFlow, and scikit-learn.
-I enjoy building machine learning models and automating data workflows[17][19][25][26][42][43].
+I enjoy building machine learning models and automating data workflows.
 - 🌐 **Web & Git:** I’m on a journey to master Git and GitHub, and I’m experimenting with building personal websites using modern tools and platforms.
-Sharing knowledge and projects is important to me[3][4].
+Sharing knowledge and projects is important to me.
 - 🤖 **AI & Tech Curious:** I keep up with the latest advancements in AI, quantum computing, and emerging tech.
-I believe in the power of technology to transform the world[47].
+I believe in the power of technology to transform the world.
-- 🛠️ **Problem Solver:** I love tackling errors, debugging code, and finding efficient solutions—whether it’s fixing a Python ImportError, optimizing VS Code, or managing virtual environments[5][12][14][15][16][18].
+- 🛠️ **Problem Solver:** I love tackling errors, debugging code, and finding efficient solutions—whether it’s fixing a Python ImportError, optimizing VS Code, or managing virtual environments.
 - 🎯 **Goal-Oriented:** My ambition is to land a top tech job and contribute to impactful projects.
-I’m always open to collaboration and learning from the community[44].
+I’m always open to collaboration and learning from the community.

 ---